eventio/eventio-dev-docs/api_intro.rst

 user name, shared secret as the password.

-Each event organizer manages its own API keys through the account settings page in Eventio.com.
+Each event organizer manages its own API keys through the account settings page in Eventio.
 An API key is therefore assigned to a certain organizer and limited only to certain organizer's data.
 There is no limits how many API keys one organizer may have.